 Design justification

-We use the cluster randomised design because the intervention cannot be randomised at the individual patient level.
-We use the stepped-wedge design for two reasons.
+We use a cluster randomised design because the intervention cannot be randomised at the individual patient level.
+We use a stepped-wedge design for two reasons.
 First, this design is statistically more efficient than the parallel cluster design when the number of clusters is limited (35).
 In this trial, the number of clusters is limited because of the costs associated with ATLS® training and the available slots for ATLS® training in India.
-Second, the stepped-wedge design is likely to enhance participation and engagement because all clusters receive the intervention.
+Second, the stepped-wedge design is likely to increase participation and engagement because all clusters receive the intervention.
 The batched stepped-wedge design further improves feasibility as it does not require all clusters to start at the same time, and it is robust to potential delays in cluster recruitment (36).
-We nest a staircase design within the main design because some of the secondary outcomes will be considerably more labour intensive to collect than the primary outcome, and collecting these for all patient participants would be unfeasible.
+We nest a staircase design within the main design because some of the secondary outcomes will be considerably more labour intensive to collect than the primary outcome, and collecting these secondary outcomes for all patient participants would be unfeasible.

 Methods: participants, interventions, and outcomes